The drug addiction rate is on the rise in Southern California and when it comes to Orange County, 35% of adults have abused drugs at least once.

 - High blood pressure

-Heroines, marijuana and other opioids are highly addictive, and you can easily get addicted after a short period of use.
+Heroin, marijuana and other opioids are highly addictive, and you can easily get addicted after a short period of use.
+These are some of the withdrawal symptoms you may experience after detoxing from these drugs.

 - Troubled sleeping patterns